-I'm Amy, a programmer and alumni of MIT, Honda, the University of Tokyo Igarashi Lab, and Airbnb.
+I'm Amy, a programmer and alumni of MIT, Honda, the University of Tokyo Igarashi Lab, and various Bay Area startups.
 It's been a life long dream of mine to create a series of zines that cover computer science concepts in an accessible way, targeted towards people who don't think computer science is for them.
-This Kickstarter made it possible for me to leave my job as a web developer at Airbnb to focus on this full time!
+This Kickstarter made it possible for me to leave my job as a web developer to focus on this full time!

-BubbleSort Zines are a monthly zine series filled with stories and hand-drawn art and diagrams.
-They cover topics like circuits, sorting, memory, and tcp.
+BubbleSort Zines are zine series filled with stories and hand-drawn art and diagrams.
+They cover topics like circuits, sorting, memory, cryptography, image processing, and data structures.
 Though the intended audience is high school students (think Hello Ruby's teenage sister), I was surprised by how many adults are also subscribers!

 Computer science and programming are powerful tools for expressing creativity and for actuating change.
-Let's make sure that these tools & skills are accessible to everyone.
+Furthermore, as technology is more and more a part of everday life, with computers inside of cars, fridges, and doorbells, let's make sure that everyone can have the chance to learn about how that technology works.
 This doesn't just mean computers in every classroom.
-This means framing computer science in a way that is accessible and inclusive to people who might not think there is a place for them in computer science.
-If there was a computer science course at a highschool, who would enroll in it?
-If there was a wizardry course at a high school, who would enroll in it?
-That's right: everyone.
-Think about how much changes when we re-frame computer science as magic (which it basically is).
+This means framing computer science in a way that is accessible and inclusive to people who might not think there is a place for them.

 Read more about my mission for Bubblesort Zines here!